koalyptus/TableFilter/README.md

 Filter HTML tables data easily

+TableFilter is a modernised version of the ``HTML Table Filter generator`` plugin.
 This script adds to any html table a "filter by column" feature that enables users to filter and limit the data displayed within a long table.
-The script automatically adds a filter grid bar at the top of the desired table.
+By default, the script automatically adds a filter grid bar at the top of the desired table.

-TableFilter is a modernised version of the ``HTML Table Filter generator`` plugin.

 ##Features
 * Convert a regular HTML table into an advanced grid component providing: